joemaag/AudioParser/README.md

 To keep things simple, a graphing library is not used.
 To see the waveform graph of the audio data you can import the text file to a graphing software, such as MATLAB or gnuplot.
 Gnuplot is really easy to use and can easily be installed via Homebrew for OS X (http://brew.sh/).
 Within gnuplot, set the Teminal to an image type (png) and set the output image path for an image of the audio waveform.

+Gnuplot waveform graph of audio.wav:
 ![gnuplot graph](audio.wavGraph.png)
-Gnuplot waveform graph of audio.wav